Praveen-collab-analyst/Indian_Airlines_Ticket_Price_Prediction/README.md

 - `Flyhigh.ipynb`: Main notebook with full workflow.
 - `Clean_Dataset.csv`: Raw dataset.
 - `Indian_Airlines_cleaned_data.csv`: Cleaned and encoded dataset.
-- `rf-cyber.pkl`: Saved Random Forest model (large file, see note above).
+- `rf-cyber.pkl`: **Not included** (see note above).

 ---

 ## Contact

-For questions or collaboration, feel free to reach out on my personal website: https://datatrendx.com/ and GMail: praveen11x@gmail.com
+For questions or collaboration, feel free to reach out via personal website: https://datatrendx.com/ or Gmail: praveen11x@gmail.com.

 ---

 **Disclaimer:**
 This project is for educational and demonstration purposes.
-For production use, further validation and optimization are
+For production use, further validation and optimization